by Geomatrix Productions in Legal Video

 After you have provided the necessary materials and planned your digital presentation, it’s time to resume your usual pre-trial routine.
 Remember, the purpose of employing a trial tech is to take the task of running the visual side of the presentation off your plate, so that you are free to focus on the content of your argument.
 In addition, even if you manage to maintain your concentration, amateurish posters and technical delays can detract from the jury’s comprehension of your case.
 To minimize uncertainty and keep your head clear during arguments, it is highly advisable to delegate the operation of all multimedia technology to a dedicated professional.

 Make sure you have the visual-evidence firepower to win your case.
 Download our white-paper “Litigation in the Software Age” which presents everything you need to know about successful litigation in the digital-age.
-From preparations and video depositions to equipment recommendations and securing permissions, this guide is a must-read for all litigators.Download “Litigation in the Software Age” Now
+From preparations and video depositions to equipment recommendations and securing permissions, this guide is a must-read for all litigators.Download “Litigation in the Digital Age” Now

 You will be asked to verify your email.Read more